Get

 5. Behavioral Changes

-Clawing isn’t just a way for cats to wear down their claws, it’s also a way to mark their territory.
-If you declaw a cat that is already fixated on this behavior, it can be very stressful for them.
+Clawing isn’t just a way for cats to wear down their claws, it’s also a way to mark their territory and part of a cat’s natural behavior repertoire.
+Declawing a cat can be very stressful for them and manifest in undesirable behaviors such as biting aggression or inappropriate elimination.

 abyssinian-cat-meowing-at-the-sofa